ibm-cloud-docs/cloud-object-storage/libraries/getting-started-sdks.md

 ## Code Example
 {: #sdk-gs-example}

-The code examples below provide introductory examples of executing the basic operations with {{site.data.keyword.cos_short}}.
+The code examples below provide introductory examples of running the basic operations with {{site.data.keyword.cos_short}}.
 For simplicity, the code example can be run multiple times as it uses Universally Unique Identifiers (UUIDs) for bucket/item names to prevent potential conflicts.

-To complete the code example you will need to replace the following values:
+To complete the code example, you need to replace the following values:

 |Value|Description|Example|
 |---|---|---|